MurrayGroves/MurraxCoin/README.md

  # MurraxCoin

-A block-lattice based cryptocurrency made in Python as a hobby project.
-MurraxCoin is inspired by [Nano](https://nano.org/).
-It is feeless and uses block-lattice technology, where each account has its own blockchain, in order to be fast.
-In reality it probably isn't since it's made by me and in Python.
-Transactions are settled using Open Representative Voting (ORV), where each account votes on transactions.
-Voting power is decided by the account's balance.
-Since it is infeasible for all accounts to run a node, accounts can delegate their MurraxCoin to accounts which run nodes.
-No MurraxCoin is spent or locked away in this process.
+MurraxCoin is purely a learning project, and as such, compromises were made to make development easier.
+The largest of these is that the official node is made in Python.
+This makes development much easier, but inherits all the performance downsides of an interpreted language.

+MurraxCoin is heavily inspired by [Nano](https://nano.org) and follows the same basic design principles:
+- Fast
+  - Uses a block-lattice design, meaning each account has its own blockchain.
+This means transactions can happen asynchronously.
+  - Each transaction is its own block, meaning transactions do not have to wait for other transactions to fill a block.
+- Feeless
+  - Nodes earn no transaction fees, and instead run nodes in order to secure the network, and furthermore, their holdings.
+- Environmentally friendly
+  - Uses [Open Representative Voting (ORV)](https://docs.nano.org/glossary/#open-representative-voting-orv) instead of proof-of-work, which means no computational power is wasted mining.